cakecatz/flex-toolbar/README.md

 ### Hide(Show), Disable(Enable) button

-You can hide or disable buttons when a certain grammar is used in the active file, a specified file is matched, or a package is active.
+You can hide or disable buttons when a certain grammar is used in the active file, a specified file is matched, a package is active, or a based on a function.

 > If you don't know what language to use, see this [issue](https://github.com/cakecatz/flex-toolbar/issues/105).